IceHe/lib/mac/initialize-mac.md

     brew update && brew upgrade
     ```

+**NOTE** : You can search available softwares you need on [Homebrew Formulae](https://formulae.brew.sh).

 ## Homebrew-Cask

-Homebrew-Cask extends Homebrew and allows you to install large binary files via a command-line tool.
+Homebrew-Cask extends Homebrew and allows you to install the large binary files via a command-line tool.

-RECOMMEND to install Apps via Homebrew-Cask
+> **RECOMMEND** to install Apps via Homebrew-Cask

-Available softwares on Homebrew-Cask : [Homebrew Formulae](https://formulae.brew.sh/cask)

-**NOTE** : You can find the softwares you need on it.

 ### Required